-Packing the bathroom comes down to three principles: sorting, purging, and organizing.
-Use this guide to simplify your packing process.
+Packing your bathroom comes down to three things: sorting, purging and organizing.
+Use this bathroom packing guide to simplify your packing process:

 Sort your stuff into the following categories: